Hualien County: Administrative divisions

-Hualien County is divided into 1 city, 2 urban townships, 7 rural townships and 3 mountain indigenous townships.
+Hualien County is divided into one city, two urban townships, seven rural townships, and three mountain indigenous townships.
 Some towns have Japanese names because these towns were named by Japanese during the Japanese ruling period from 1895 to 1945.
 Hualien City is the county seat and houses the Hualien County Government and Hualien County Council.

 Colors indicate the common language status of Hakka and Formosan languages within each division.

 Politics

-Hualien County voted one Democratic Progressive Party legislator to be in the Legislative Yuan during the 2016 Republic of China legislative election.
+Hualien County voted one Kuomintang legislator to be in the Legislative Yuan during the 2022 Taiwanese local elections.
 The incumbent Magistrate of the county is Hsu Chen-wei of the Kuomintang.